tommyettinger/axhash/REBUTTAL.md

 ~~rapidhash~~ (axhash) - Very fast, high quality, platform-independent
 ====

-(A rebuttal.)
+(A rebuttal, in the form of commentary on the rapidhash README.md .)
 ===

-(Faster than) The fastest recommended hash function by [SMHasher](https://github.com/rurban/smhasher?tab=readme-ov-file#summary).
+The fastest recommended hash function by (the old version of) [SMHasher](https://github.com/rurban/smhasher?tab=readme-ov-file#summary).

-(Still faster than) The fastest passing hash in [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/blob/main/results/README.md#passing-hashes).
+(Still faster than) The fastest passing hash in (the new version of) [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/blob/main/results/README.md#passing-hashes).

 rapidhash is [wyhash](https://github.com/wangyi-fudan/wyhash)' official successor, with improved speed, quality and compatibility.

 (That's great!
 Here's some encouragement to keep improving speed!)

 **Fast**
 Extremely fast for both short and large inputs.
-(But, ax is much faster.)
+(But, ax is much faster in recent tests.)
 The fastest hash function passing all tests in [SMHasher](https://github.com/rurban/smhasher?tab=readme-ov-file#smhasher).
-(If you completely ignore large keys.)
+(In this older test suite, yes, rapidhash is faster than axhash.)
 The fastest hash function passing all tests in [SMHasher3](https://gitlab.com/fwojcik/smhasher3/-/blob/main/results/README.md#passing-hashes).
-(If you ignore both large and small keys, sure.)
+(In this newer test suite, axhash is all-around faster.)
 About 6% higher throughput than wyhash according to SMHasher and SMHasher3 reports.
-(And axhash is 32% faster on short hashes, or **200% faster** on bulk hashes.)
+(And axhash is 32% faster than rapidhash on short hashes, or **200% faster** on bulk hashes.)

 **Universal**
 Optimized for both AMD64 and modern AArch64 systems.
 (Good!)